wykse/jeopardy-parser/README.md

 ## Usage

-Clone repo, change to project directory, and make an `output` directory...
+Clone repo and change to project directory...

 ```
 cd .\jeopardy-parser\
-mkdir output
 ```

-Run the following to get seasons and create `_metadata.json` that includes games by season...
+Run `seasons.py` to get seasons and create `_metadata.json` that includes games by season...

 ```
 python .\jeopardy_parser\seasons.py
 ```

-then run the following to get clues.
+then run `clues.py` to get all clues for a game in a csv file.

 ```
 python .\jeopardy_parser\clues.py
 ```

 ## TODO
-- Keep track of games downloaded in order to skip downloaded files in future download
 - Add cli and options to download a subset of games